swoller22/MozaicMaker/README.md

 #### Step 2: Starting the node server

-2. Navigate to the /MozaicMaker/server/ folder
+1. In a terminal with npm installed, navigate to the /MozaicMaker/server/ folder
-1. Run `npm install` to generate /node_modules/ dependencies
+2. Run `npm install` to generate /node_modules/ dependencies
-2. Run 'node app.js'
+3. Run 'node app.js'
-3. The server is now running on Port 5000
+4. The server is now running on Port 5000

 #### Step 3: Running the client on localhost